Guidance for staff on student administration and support

 Appointments training sessions for Exam Board Administrators (EBAs) were provided over summer 2019.

-Examiner Appointments & Payments (Payment Module) eLearning for Exam Board Administrators is now live.
-Enrol now.
+Examiner Appointments & Payments (Payment Module) eLearning for Exam Board Administrators available.
+Enrol here.

 This issue affects: EBAs, SNOs